markhibberd/yow-patterns-in-types/README.md

 # yow 2013
 ## Introduction to FP in Scala

-This is the base project for the workshow.
+This is the base project for the workshop.

 __note__: please test your environment as soon as possible, but remember to grab the latest copy of this repository the day before the workshop with a `git pull origin master`.